mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 defineByMemoryAddress (0x02)
 ''''''''''''''''''''''''''''
-This sub-function allows the client to define a new DID referencing data directly from the server’s memory.
+This sub-function allows the client to define a new DID by referencing data directly from the server’s memory.

-- *addressAndLengthFormatIdentifier* specifies the sizes (in bytes) of the *memoryAddress* and *memorySize* data records
+The *addressAndLengthFormatIdentifier* parameter specifies the number of bytes used to encode both *memoryAddress* and *memorySize* within each memory segment.

-- multiple pairs (*memoryAddress*, *memorySize*) may follow, each selecting a different memory region.
+The request may include one or more `Data from Memory` segments, with each segments consisting of (*memoryAddress*, *memorySize*) and selecting a continuous region of memory to be included in the dynamically defined
+DID:

+- *memoryAddress* specifies the starting address of the memory block
+- *memorySize* specifies the number of bytes to include from that address

 +-------------------------------------------------------------------+-----------------------+---------------+-------------------------------------------+----------+
 | Name                                                              | Bit Length            | Value         | Description                               | Present  |
 +===================================================================+=======================+===============+===========================================+==========+